 - This function is important because the blood that passes through that vein is rich with pathogen-derived products like lipopolysaccharides and proteins.

-- Such products need to be removed in the circulation so as to avoid systemic immune activation.
+- Such products must be removed from circulation to prevent systemic immune activation.

 2. To capture and digest microorganisms and worn-out cells

-- In addition to that, because of their peroxidase activity in the cytoplasm, they can also degrade bacterial and other microorganism walls.
+- In addition, because of their peroxidase activity in the cytoplasm, they can degrade bacterial and other microorganism walls.

 3. To modulate iron homeostasis in the liver

-- However at present, that suppressing molecule produced by Kupffer cells are not yet identified.
+- However, at present, that suppressing molecule produced by Kupffer cells is not yet identified.

 4. To regulate anti-viral immunity during Hepatitis B and C infections